justinfarrelldev/open-ctp-server/CONTRIBUTING.md

 ## Pipeline Courtesy

 If you have recently had a pull request which failed for some reason while being merged to `main`, please attempt to remedy the pipeline.
 Your code was already approved, so it must be good!
-If you just leave it in a failed state, it has effectively wasted the code reviewer's time.
 If you really can't fix the pipeline by yourself, reach out to Ninjaboy on Discord.

 ## Use Gofmt